10 Books to Make You a Better Writer

 - One Hundred Years of Solitude – Gabriel Garcia Marquez

 Magical Realism isn’t fantasy or science fiction.
 It is the straight-faced, deadpan inclusion of magical or unreal elements in an otherwise realistic or mundane environment.
-And no one does it better than Gabriel Garcia Marquez.
+And no one does it better this than Gabriel Garcia Marquez.
 This is the opening line.

 Many years later, as he faced the firing squad, Colonel Aureliano Buendia was to remember that distant afternoon when his father took him to see ice.”

 - Still Life with Woodpecker – Tom Robbins

 On the third day of the Magical Worlds Communications Workshop, we teach chaotic writing.
 No one explains it better than Tom Robbins.